bpvickers/csv_decision/README.md

  array of hashes.

  ### Planned features
- `csv_decision` is currently a work in progress, and will be enhanced to support the following features:
+ `csv_decision` is still a work in progress, and will be enhanced to support the following features:
  * Input columns may be indexed for faster lookup performance.
  * May use functions in the output columns to formulate the final decision.
  * Input hash values may be conditionally defaulted using a constant or a function call
  * Use of column symbol references or built-in guard functions in the input columns for matching.
- * Output columns may used interpolated strings referencing column symbols.
+ * Output columns may use interpolated strings referencing column symbols.
  * May be extended with user-defined Ruby functions for tailored logic.
  * Can use post-match guard conditions to filter the results of multi-row decision output.